Pilgrimage to Mecca during the Covid-19 pandemic.

 31/07/2020

-Pilgrims wearing masks and divided into small groups, moved to Mecca's holiest site after days of quarantine to participate in the most important religious event of Muslims around the world.
+Wearing masks and divided into small groups, pilgrims traveled to Mecca, the holiest site, after days of quarantine to participate in the most important religious event for Muslims worldwide.

-The Hajj pilgrimage to Mecca, Saudi Arabia, which began on July 28 and will last until August 2, is a must-do for Muslims at least once in their lifetime.
-Last year’s Hajj attracted more than 2.5 million people from around the world to Mecca to pray, eat, and repent together.
+This year's pilgrimage to Mecca (Saudi Arabia), which began on July 28th and will last until August 2nd, is one of the obligations that Muslims must fulfill at least once in their lifetime.
+Last year's pilgrimage attracted more than 2.5 million people from around the world, who came to Mecca to pray, eat, and repent together.

 Empty